abenga/rust_notes/content/error_handling.md

 A function that  could get recoverable errors  usually returns the type `Result<T, E>`.
-This is defined in the module [`std::result`](https://doc.rust-lang.org/std/result/) and is brought into scope by the prelude forall Rust programs. `Result` is an enum with the variants  `OK(T)` representing success and containing a value, and `Err(E)` representing the error and containing an error value. `T` and `E` are generic type parameters. `T` is type of the value to return in the success case, and
+This is defined in the module [`std::result`](https://doc.rust-lang.org/std/result/) and is brought into scope by the prelude for all Rust programs. `Result` is an enum with the variants  `OK(T)` representing success and containing a value, and `Err(E)` representing the error and containing an error value. `T` and `E` are generic type parameters. `T` is type of the value to return in the success case, and